LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * The 10-character ID number below your name is your `TEAMID`
     * Record this for use when you configure your secret settings
 1. Open this link: [App Store Connect/Access/API](https://appstoreconnect.apple.com/access/api)
+    * Click the "Keys" tab
         * If this is your first time here, there will be a dialog for you to follow:

             "Permission is required to access the App Store Connect API.
 You can request access on behalf of your organization."

             * Click on `Request Access` and follow directions until access is granted

-    * Once access is granted, you screen will be similar to the graphic below
+        * Once access is granted, click on the "Generate API Key" button

-    * Click the "Keys" tab and then click the blue &plus; sign
+    * If you did not get routed through the "permission is required" screens click the blue &plus; sign

     ![App Store Connect Key page](img/api-key-initial-screen.svg){width="700"}
     {align="center"}